 Here are the muscle groups an elliptical machine targets;

 - Upper back

 As you can see, that targets pretty much you whole body.
 The lower body will generally do more than the upper body.

 The muscles that are targeted the strongest are;

 Those are the muscles in the lower body that do most of the work.
-They are some of the strongest muscles in your body so it only makes sense that they are the ones that overcome the resistance.
+They are some of the strongest muscles in your body so it only makes sense that they are the ones that overcome the majority of the resistance.

 If you choose to really push and pull on the levers with your arms, your legs will still do a lot of the work but, because your upper body is weaker, those muscles will be worked pretty hard.
 In the upper body, it will mainly be;

 So if you make a conscious decision to let your upper body do more of the work, you can certainly expect some muscle gains here.

 Finally there is another important part of the body that is trainer by an elliptical machine; the core.
 The core ties the upper and lower body together.
 And since you’re using both, the core has to do quite a bit of work to keep everything straight.

 For more benefits of using an elliptical trainer, check out another post on this site: 15 Awesome benefits of elliptical trainers.